( Disponible en anglais seulement )

 - initiative to improve OHIP transparency and changes in oversight and accountability of OHIP funded services.

 Additional funding terms and requirements for new program initiatives will be released over time as health system transformation continues across Ontario.
 Miller Thomson’s Health Industry Group will continue to monitor developments.
-The full text of the Economic Plan can be accessed here.
+Read the full text of the Economic Plan.